eccelerators/interrupt-collector/README.rst

 src-gen/html-sphinx  Holds the HTML version of the documentation (Sphinx). src-gen/rst Stores the reStructuredText (rst) files, typically used for more textual documentation.

-The simulation is executed with the following command:

-    ~$ make sim

-A successful simulation will yield an output similar to this:

-    + ./crccalculatortestbench --stop-time=100000ns
-    simstm/src/tb_simstm.vhd:1245:21:@1000300ps:(assertion note): test finished with no errors!!

 Conclusion
 ----------